smilies-polito/rLotos/README.md

 ## How to cite

-* Castrignanò, A., Bardini, R., Savino, A., Di Carlo, S. (2023) A deep reinforcement learning approach to the optimization of epithelial sheets biofabrication (Submitted for review to PLOS Computational Biology journal).
+* Castrignanò, A., Bardini, R., Savino, A., Di Carlo, S. (2023) A methodology combining reinforcement learning and simulation to optimize biofabrication protocols applied to the simulated culture of epithelial sheets.
+(Submitted for review to JOCS journal).

 * Castrignanò, A. (2022).
 A reinforcement learning approach to the computational generation of biofabrication protocols (Master Thesis dissertation, Politecnico di Torino).
 URL: http://webthesis.biblio.polito.it/id/eprint/25391